ams0/capi-gitops/README.md

-# Ephemeral Clusters as a Service with vcluster, ClusterAPI and ArgoCD
+# Ephemeral Clusters as a Service with AKS/vcluster, ClusterAPI and ArgoCD

 ![License](https://img.shields.io/badge/license-MIT-green.svg)